-Advanced Embryo SelectionTM preimplantation genetic diagnosis is a new technique to screen all the chromosomes in a developing embryo, with overnight results allowing selection and transfer of the embryo with the greatest liklihood of IVF success.
+Advanced Embryo Selection[TM] pre-implantation genetic testing is a new technique to screen all the chromosomes in a developing embryo, with overnight results allowing selection and transfer of the embryo with the greatest likelihood of IVF success.

 A day 3 embryo is biopsied so that, with rapid results, a patient's cycle can continue with a fresh embryo transfer, the 'gold standard' in IVF.
 This technique is particularly suited for people who are: